Vonder131/SnakeGame/README.md

 ## Building the project

-If for some reasons you want to build this yourself, the project contains a CMakeLists.txt file
+The commit was done from VS directly.
+If for some reasons you want to build this yourself, the project contains a CMakeLists.txt file (if you know how to used it :) )

 It was created directly in VisualStudio